top of page

 3 main parts

-sewing line
+draw the sewing line

 center core in sewing line